maknetaRo/100-days-of-code/log.md

 **Thoughts:**
 1. I'm still not sure what is more important: building projects or learning to solve interview tasks.
 It's difficult to have time for everything.
 2. I think it's high time to start learning as I was at school.
 As I'm taking notes during the course I need to read them and learn by heart or at least repeat them out loud, because I don't remember much from the beginning of the course.
 3. Remember when you are starting to lose focus, put on your headphones and play alpha brain waves music for study, meditation from Youtube.

 **Link to work:**
 * https://github.com/maknetaRo/ml_beginnings/blob/master/learn_iris2.ipynb

 **Plans for tomorrow:**
 1. Add templates event_detail and event_by_subject to Django app.
 And views and urls.
 Add the app to the main app in settings and in urls.
 And create admin, of course.
+2. Python exercises
+3. Iris dataset

 **Resources:**
 * https://www.kaggle.com/maknetaro/ml-from-scratch-with-iris/edit (kaggle)